VaniaCortez/VaniaCortez.GitHub.io/WorldBankIDA.md

 *Which country has the highest obligation amount due?*

 The country with the highest obligation amount due to IDA is India, approximately ~$793M.
-The project with the highest debt amounts due to IDA is “IN: SSA III.”
+The project with the highest debt amount is “IN: SSA III.”
 It will be interesting to know what these projects entail to better understand how these projects will boost the economic growth in India.

 Kenya comes in as the second country to have the highest obligation of ~$781M for the Inclusive Growth and Fiscal DPO project.